awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 ### Client Supplier

+In order to communicate with AWS KMS, the KMS keyring requires an AWS SDK client.
+The role of the client supplier is to create and configure those clients and supply them to the KMS keyring.

 A function that MUST take as input either a region string (e.g. `us-east-1`), or some value denoting an unknown region, and MAY return a KMS Client that can make the following API calls in the given AWS region: